-Four Reasons the Social Security Administration Denies Social Security Disability Benefits
+Four Reasons the SSA Denies Social Security Disability Benefits

 Many individuals with disabling conditions send their claim sure they qualify for Social Security Disability benefits, only to get a denial and wonder what went wrong.
 When you contact an SSD lawyer in Statesboro, they will evaluate your claim and determine areas that may have led to your denial.

-Here are some of the most common reasons the Social Security Administration (SSA) denies SSD applications.
+Here are some of the most common reasons the Social Security Administration denies SSD applications.

 1. The Applicant’s Income Was Too High